santiment/academy/src/docs/sanbase/logging-into-sanbase/index.md

 ### Purchasing and Staking SAN Tokens

-You are now prepared to stake SAN tokens in order to avail discounts on your access plan.
+You are now prepared to stake SAN tokens in order to receive discounts on your access plan.
 To learn how to stake SAN tokens, please refer to [this article](/san-tokens/connect-a-wallet-to-the-sanbase-account).

 If you need assistance on how to purchase SAN tokens initially, you can find guidance in [this article](/san-tokens/how-to-buy-san).